 Asiatic Lions of India

-Asiatic lion is one of the most amazing, and powerful big cats found in India.
-The Panthera Leo’s population of lion in India, found in Gujarat.
+The Asiatic lion is one of the most amazing, and powerful big cats found in India.
+The Panthera Leo’s population of lions in India is found in Gujarat.
 More precisely, Asiatic Lions are now confined to Sasan Gir National Park in Gujarat, India.
 Their kingdom is Animalia and the scientific name is Panthera Leo persica.
-They are one of the five big cats found in India and are better known as ‘the king of beasts’.
+They are one of the five big cats found in India and are better known as ‘the king of beasts.

 Asiatic lion classification